ferreum/mpv-skipsilence/README.md

 the current mpv master branch.
 The `alt_normal_speed` option of this script helps to work around this in older versions.

+### Audio above 4x playback speed

+By default, scaletempo2 produces silence above 4x playback speed.
+To enable audio at higher speed, the limit can be increased like this:

+    af-add=scaletempo2=max-speed=8.0

 ### Profiles

 Mpv's profiles can be used to switch between different presets.
 Create profiles